 This caused Haskin to consider something he had never really thought of before.
 How do girls take a leak in the woods?
 They couldn't stand and do it like boys did, could they?
 He knew how girls are different than boys and had seen naked women in religious books that showed people in ancient times, when people wore simply robes and sometimes no clothes at all.
 But as for girls taking a leak outdoors, he wasn't completely sure of the logistics.

 A few minutes later the girls returned giggling to the car.
 For some reason this made Haskin blush, and seeing this, the girls giggled even more.
 "Sheesh!"
 Clause sighed, rolling his eyes.
 After a few attempts, the Essex sputtered back to life and they drove on.
 At one point, Haskin recognized a church in East Longmeadow that he knew his uncle belonged to.
 Otherwise, virtually everything in the town was a new sight to him.
-It was all great, but nothing lasts, and soon the old Essex was chugging down Belmont Avenue.
+It was all so great, but nothing lasts and soon the old Essex was chugging down Belmont Avenue.
 They were back in Springfield.

 When the car arrived at "The X" where Belmont and Sumner Avenue crossed, Mr. Schultz turned onto Sumner Avenue and headed towards Watershops Pond, where they took the shortcut through St. Michael's Cemetery to the Point.
 The wonderful ride soon came to an end as they turned at last onto Hood Street.